Silvanet Mesh Network

 LoRaWAN uses frequencies based on country-specific regulations.

-The proprietary Silvanet Mesh Gateway uses LoRaWAN to enable large-scale deployment of Silvanet Wildfire Sensors in the challenging environment of forests where leaves, trees, hills and topology often inhibit radio waves.
-In these types of environments, the range of traditional LoRaWAN gateways is very limited which prevents them from sending and receiving messages deep into forests.
+The Silvanet Mesh Network uses LoRaWAN, which allows large-scale deployment of Wildfire Sensors in the challenging environment of forests where leaves, trees, hills and topology often inhibit radio waves.
+In these types of environments, the range of traditional LoRaWAN gateways is very limited.

 Border Gateways are responsible for transmitting messages to all devices in the Silvanet Mesh Network for firmware updates using FUOTA.

-Silvanet Border Gateways, Mesh Gateways and Wildfire Sensors use the Silvanet Mesh Network which is based on LoRa.
-The frequency bands used by the Silvanet Mesh Network depends on the region in which it is deployed:
+Silvanet devices - Border Gateways, Mesh Gateways and Wildfire Sensors - are IoT devices based on LoRa.
+The frequency bands used by these devices depend on the region in which they is deployed:

 Europe: 868 MHz